What Is Thyroiditis?

 Hashimoto's thyroiditis, also called autoimmune or chronic lymphocytic thyroiditis, is the most common type of thyroiditis.
 It is named after the Japanese physician, Hakaru Hashimoto, who first described it in 1912.

 Hashimoto's thyroiditis is the most common cause of hypothyroidism.
 Learn about the basics of hypothyroidism in our hypothyroidism slideshow.

 The thyroid gland is always enlarged in Hashimoto's thyroiditis, although only one side may be enlarged enough to feel.
 During the course of this disease, the cells of the thyroid becomes inefficient in converting iodine into thyroid hormone and "compensate" by enlarging (for a review of this process see our thyroid function page).

 The radioactive iodine uptake may be paradoxically high while the patient is hypothyroid because the gland retains the ability to take-up or "trap" iodine even after it has lost its ability to produce thyroid hormone.

-As the disease progresses, the TSH increases since the pituitary is trying to induce the thyroid to make more hormone, the T4 falls since the thyroid can't make it, and the patient becomes hypothyroid.
+As the disease progresses, the TSH (thryoid stimulating hormone) increases since the pituitary is trying to induce the thyroid to make more hormone, the T4 (a different thyroid hormone) falls since the thyroid can't make it, and the patient becomes hypothyroid.
 This sequence of events can occur over a relatively short span of a few weeks or may take several years.